Nähanleitung Mantel Luzie

 Wow, the coat is almost finished.
 Just the lining left.

-You take the upper back piece and stitch the lining fold at the top and bottom about 1.5cm and iron the fold towards the left side of the body.
+You take the two upper back pieces and sew them together in the middle at the back.
+Then stitch the lining fold at the top and bottom about 1.5cm and iron the fold to the left side of the body.

 Next, sew the back side pieces right sides together to the back piece, iron the seam to the center back and close the waist seam right sides together.
 The seam allowance is ironed upwards.